wotori/Lark/README.md

 - inteface for creating larks
 - mina smart contract for user validation
 - backend api for storing the data
+- app status bar (all worker activities discriptions at the bottom of the screen)
 ### to do
 - store data on mina chain
 - mint lark blogpost with hashtags